Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 Find your best options in less than 2 minutes

-Who Benefits Most from Equipment Breakdown Coverage?
+Who Benefits Most from Equipment Breakdown Coverage in 2026?

 While virtually any homeowner can benefit, some households get significantly more value from this endorsement:

-• High-efficiency HVAC systems — variable-speed compressors and advanced electronics fail in unique ways that are often sudden and accidental
+• Homes with geothermal heat pumps or high-efficiency HVAC, variable-speed compressors and advanced electronics fail in unique ways that are often sudden and accidental

-• Homes with well pumps — well pump motor replacement is a major expense not covered by standard policies
+• Homes with well pumps, well pump motor replacement is a major expense not covered by standard policies

-• Newer construction homes — appliances are less likely to experience gradual wear but can still fail suddenly from manufacturing defects or power events
+• Newer construction homes, appliances are less likely to experience gradual wear but can still fail suddenly from manufacturing defects or power events

 Don't Assume Your Policy Includes It

 Equipment breakdown coverage is almost always optional.
 Even if your homeowners policy is comprehensive, this endorsement is rarely included by default.
-Call your insurer or review your declarations page to confirm whether you have it — most homeowners are surprised to find they don't.
+Call your insurer or review your declarations page to confirm whether you have it.
+Most homeowners are surprised to find they don't.

 Smart Savings Made Simple!